Erie Metal Roofingoffer iconErie Windowsoffer icon

 ● Many metal roofs have certifications from the U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
 This means that metal roofs meet and exceed internationally accepted green benchmarks for their design, operation, and construction.

 ● Manufacturers make metal roofs out of largely recycled content, which is more environmentally friendly than materials in other roofing systems.
-For example, asphalt shingles require the use of petroleum, which is not a sustainable product and drains precious resources.
-By using metal roofing, you avoid these harmful products and invest in sustainability.
+By using metal roofing, you avoid the use of harmful products and fumes and invest in sustainability.

 ● Metal roofs allow you to recycle current resources for the benefit of the environment.
 Your roofing is 100% recyclable, unlike other materials that can go straight to the landfill.
 If you ever need to replace or discard your metal roof, roofers can melt it down and use it to make new products.